sandy-sh/JavaScriptTraining/README.md

 /leap-year.js
 ```

-(Structure may change as the repository grows.)
+_(Structure may change as the repository grows.)_

-🎯 Purpose
+## 🎯 Purpose

-This repository is used to:
+### This repository is used to:

-● Track my learning progress
+1. Track my learning progress

-● Store all challenge solutions in one place
+2. Store all challenge solutions in one place

-● Practice writing clean and readable JavaScript
+3. Practice writing clean and readable JavaScript

-● Build a foundation for more advanced projects
+4. Build a foundation for more advanced projects

-🧪 How to Run the Code
+## 🧪 How to Run the Code

-Most files can be run with:
+### Most files can be run with:

 ```bash
 node filename.js
 ```

-Or tested inside:
+### Or tested inside:

-● Browser console
+1. Browser console

-● VS Code
+2. VS Code

-● Any JavaScript environment
+3. Any JavaScript environment

-🚀 Future Plans
+## 🚀 Future Plans

-As my skills grow, this repository may expand to include:
+### As my skills grow, this repository may expand to include:

-● More advanced JavaScript challenges
+1. More advanced JavaScript challenges

-● ES6+ features
+2. ES6+ features

-● Refactored solutions
+3. Refactored solutions

-● Performance improvements
+4. Performance improvements

-📚 Learning Platform
+## 📚 Learning Platform

 All challenges come from:
 https://www.freecodecamp.org

-✍️ Author
+## ✍️ Author

 Sandy Syarif Hartanto
 JavaScript learner & developer in progress 🚀